cran-task-views/ChemPhys/ChemPhys.md

 -   The `r pkg("subselect")` provides a collection of functions which assess the quality of variable subsets as surrogates for a full data set.
--   See the `r view("Multivariate")` task view for further packages dealing with PCA and other projection methods.

 ### Factor Analysis